 Dear Hungry Readers,

-Because many of you have asked, here’s the itinerary for our new 2019 7-day collaboration with Venetian host Mauro Stoppa.
-This will be a cultural and culinary tour of the Venetian lagoon and the Brenta Riviera.
+Because many of you have asked, here’s the itinerary for our new 2020 7-day culinary sailing tour in collaboration with Venetian host Mauro Stoppa.
+This will be a cultural and culinary exploration of the Venetian lagoon and the Brenta Riviera.
 Boats and traditional means of transport make for a unique journey in one of Italy’s most historically, culturally and gastronomically rich regions.
-This is a variation of our original tour of Venice and the lagoon islands (that will be offered once again, September 12-18—itinerary to come).
+This is a variation of our original tour of Venice and the lagoon islands (that will be offered once again, September 14-20—itinerary to come).

-The spring 2019 journey begins onboard the Eolo, the restored historic sailing vessel owned by our host.
-We’ll take off from the tranquil lagoon islands and sail on the tranquil waters westward into the bucolic Brenta canal and the Renaissance world of one of history’s greatest architects, Andrea Palladio and that of his contemporaries and conclude with a return to Venice to explore its lesser known neighborhoods and sites.
+The spring 2020 journey begins onboard the Eolo, the restored historic sailing vessel owned by our host.
+We’ll take off from the lagoon islands and sail the tranquil waters westward into the bucolic Brenta canal and the Renaissance world of one of history’s greatest architects, Andrea Palladio.
+The last two days conclude with a return to Venice to explore its lesser known neighborhoods and sites.
 One on the Veneto mainland, our crew will transfer us onto smaller traditional boats built to navigate the narrow, shallow canals of the ancient Venetian waterways just as the Venetians once did.
 Along the way, we’ll explore everything from the magnificent villas of the 16th, 17th, and 18th century merchant classes to the ancient cities and villages of art and culture along the Brenta, the natural extension of the Grand Canal.
-We’ll be reliving the extraordinary experience of noble families leaving Venice to spend the summers in the countryside during the Serenissima’s gilded age, and also discover the ancient world of ordinary Venetians.
-A unique exploration of Venice and its environs not offered anywhere else.
-Our past guests have said that traveling with us on the Eolo was the experience of a lifetime and we think you’ll agree.
+We’ll relive the extraordinary experience of noble families leaving Venice to spend summers in the countryside during the Serenissima’s gilded age, and also discover the world of ordinary Venetians.
+An extraordinary exploration of Venice and its region not offered anywhere else, our past guests have said that traveling with us on the Eolo was the experience of a lifetime.
+We think you’ll agree.

 Culinary and Cultural Tour of Venice, its Lagoon, and the Brenta Riviera

-Experience Veneto of the ancient Venetians with photojournalist team, National Geographic author Julia della Croce and architect-photographer Nat Hoyt partnering with Venetian host, captain Mauro Stoppa
+Experience Veneto of the ancient Venetians with National Geographic author Julia della Croce partnering with Venetian host, captain Mauro Stoppa